Canon G7 X Mark II vs Panasonic G7

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-G7 are two digital cameras that were revealed to the public, respectively, in February 2016 and May 2015.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-G7 are two digital cameras that were announced, respectively, in February 2016 and May 2015.
 The G7X Mark II is a fixed lens compact, while the G7 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G7X Mark II) and a Four Thirds (G7) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Panasonic provides 15.8 MP.
+The Canon has a resolution of 20 megapixels, whereas the Panasonic provides 15.8 MP.

-The physical size and weight of the Canon G7 X Mark II and the Panasonic G7 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Panasonic G7 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G7 is considerably larger (66 percent) than the Canon G7 X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the G7 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the G7 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the G7 and their specifications in the Micro Four Thirds Lens Catalog.